hillairet/hillairet.github.io/_posts/2023-06-09-todoist-for-habit-stacks.md

 ---

-*Thank you to [Nigel Leadbitter](https://www.linkedin.com/in/nigel-leadbitter-1b0414151/) for reviewing and providing very useful feedback.*
+*Thank you to [Nigel Leadbitter](https://www.linkedin.com/in/nigel-leadbitter-1b0414151/) for reviewing this article and providing very useful feedback.*